Meet the Born Team

 Paul’s visual talents extend to being a makeup artist specialising in feminisation.
-He honed these skills under the tutelage of a well known trans feminisation makeup artist.
+He honed these skills under the tutelage of well known trans feminisation makeup artist, Grace Oni Smith and also had an advanced feminisation makeup lesson from Jack Tyson.
 Paul organises Born’s various events and sometimes gives free makeup tasters at the events.

 Devising strategic marketing solutions for Born’s business objectives, Paul is fully committed to our mission to improve the lives of trans and non-binary people by offering them practical help and advice, and working to boost their confidence and self-esteem.